-The Air Force has also taken initial steps to develop and produce a new ICBM, to replace the Minuteman III.
-It has reportedly produced a "mission needs statement" and conducted studies during FY2004 and FY2005, with a plan to bring the new missile into service by 2018.
-Reports indicate that it will seek a new missile with an extended range, the ability to fly along "shaped" trajectories, and the ability to attack relocatable and deeply buried targets.
-To some in the Air Force and defense community have also begun to consider the possibility of deploying ICBMs with conventional, rather than nuclear warheads.
+The Air Force has also begun to study its options for extending or replacing the Minuteman III missiles.
+It reportedly produced a "mission needs statement" and conducted an Analysis of Alternatives (AOA) during FY2004 and FY2005, with a plan to bring the new missile into service by 2018.
+In June 2006, General Frank Klotz, of Air Force Space Command, noted that his organization would recommend to the Pentagon that the Air Force take an evolutionary approach with the Minuteman and continue to modernize and upgrade existing missiles, rather than start from scratch designing and producing a new missile.
+Some in the Air Force and defense community have also begun to consider the possibility of deploying ICBMs with conventional, rather than nuclear warheads.
 They argue that this type weapon system would "improve the U.S. ability to swiftly react to targets around the globe," contributing to the mission of "prompt global strike."
 Critics, however, contend that such a deployment and use of ICBMs could prove very destabilizing.
 They note that, if the United States ever launched these missiles, both Russia and China could mis-interpret the launch and react as if the United States had launched a nuclear attack against them.

 SLBMs.
 At the start of the Bush Administration, the U.S. SLBM force consisted of 18 Trident submarines.
-Seven of these submarines, which are based at Bangor, Washington, carried the older Trident I (C-4) missile; four have been retired and the other 3 will be converted to carry the Trident II (D-5) missile.
-The eighth submarine based at Bangor has just completed its conversion to carry the newer Trident II (D-5) missile.
+Eight of these submarines, which were based at Bangor, Washington, carried the older Trident I (C-4) missile; four of these are being converted to carry conventional weapons.
+The other four are being converted to carry the Trident II (D-5) missile.
 The remaining 10 submarines, which were based at Kings Bay, Georgia, all carry the Trident II missile.
 Each of these missiles can be equipped to carry up to 8 warheads.
 However, when reducing its forces to comply with the START I Treaty, the Navy removed warheads from the missiles on the 8 Tridents in the Pacific fleet, and each now carries no more than 6 warheads.
 It may have also begun to "download" the warheads on the remaining submarines, so that all the missiles will eventually carry no more than 6 warheads.